 It's time that we stopped apologizing to neurotypicals for not fitting into their narrow social norms.

-The truth of the matter is, neurodiversity is the next frontier in religious communities.
-Neurodiversity is, unfortunately, discouraged in most communal expressions of spiritual life.
+Neurodiversity is the next frontier in religious communities.
+Yet, neurodiversity is, unfortunately, discouraged in most communal expressions of spiritual life.

 We've been told to shut up, that we're making people "uncomfortable."
 We've been made unwelcome.
 We've been coerced into silly woo-woo exercises, excessive emotionalism, ableist mindset, and rigid gender norms that made no sense to us.